Kloudless/file-picker/README.md

     npm install
     npm run install-deps

+To develop Vue or React wrapper, you might want to install the corresponding storybook:

+    npm install --prefix=storybook-vue    # for Vue
+    npm install --prefix=storybook-react  # for React

 ### Development

 Use the following command to set a Kloudless App ID and run the local